 It’s not only crucial that your communication is correct grammatically and legally, it must also be appropriate for the client or colleague you’re dealing with.
 During your daily interactions, you must be able to personalise your communication style to suit your audience; think about their needs, interests and what they expect from you, then tailor your communication.

 It’s important from the outset to have a vision of how your career might develop, but be realistic.
 Having a passion for a particular practice area will cement your commitment and help you to garner the expertise needed to succeed in that specialism.

 Exceptional young solicitors are the future law firm leadership.
 Take the initiative, accept responsibility, put yourself in a position of leadership and move towards important decisions.
 Project your personal brand from day one and your value will be quickly recognised.

 While a good solicitor works to meet the needs of their clients, a great solicitor anticipates them.
 By developing deeper relationships with clients, you’ll be able to better understand their wider needs and add immense value.
 You’ll then be better-placed to recognise potential problems before they arise and direct them towards a solution.

 So remember, business matters, perhaps more than ever before.
 Great lawyers need much more than a legal understanding and practising certificate.
 Immerse yourself in the business of your firm and make time to understand your client’s commercial and personal objectives.

 By following these steps you’ll soon make your mark.
 When you’re ready to take the next step in your career, Realm are here to help.
 Take a look at our jobs page, to browse our latest legal vacancies in Manchester, across the North West and the Midlands.
-Our consultants recruit for positions at all levels, from legal secretaries to partners.
-Get in touch for more information.
+Our legal recruitment consultants recruit for positions at all levels, from legal secretaries to partners.
+Get in touch on 03300 245 606 to learn more.